swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 ### Update the parameters of the experiment

-Similarly to what we have done in
+Similarly to what you have done in
-[Chapter 5: Track model evolutions with DVC](../part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md), we will update the experiment to see the evolution being tracked remotely by CML.
+[Chapter 5: Track model evolutions with DVC](../part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc.md), you will update the experiment to see the evolution being tracked remotely by CML.

 Update your experiment with the following parameters by editing the